-You will be exempt from Vehicle Excise

-Duty (road tax) if you get the enhanced rate of PIP mobility component.
+You will be exempt from Vehicle Excise Duty (road tax) if you get the enhanced rate of PIP mobility component.
 You will also get a 50 per cent discount if you receive the standard rate mobility component.
+Claim the exemption when you apply for road tax.

-You may qualify for additional concessions, such as a Disabled Persons Freedom Pass, a free bus pass or the Taxicard Scheme.
+You may also qualify for additional concessions, such as a Disabled Persons Freedom Pass, a free bus pass or the Taxicard Scheme.

-Visit the Royal Greenwich website for more information about these schemes (royalgreenwich.gov.uk/parking-transport-and-streets) or contact the council's Mobility Team (020 8921 2387 or email mobility-duty@royalgreenwich.gov.uk).
+Visit the Royal Greenwich website for more information about these schemes (royalgreenwich.gov.uk) or contact the council's Mobility Team (020 8921 2387 or email mobility-duty@royalgreenwich.gov.uk).